bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 - Contractor IDIRs

 ### Primary IDIRs for employees
 B.C.
 Government employees have the default configuration compatible with SSO.
-[DevHub has instructions on how to link your IDIR to GitHub](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations).
+[DevHub has instructions to link your IDIR to GitHub](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations).

 ### Compatible IDIRs for contractors
 If a user is a contracted worker, then the process may be more complex, depending on IDIR types.
 The table below offers an overview between P2 and E5, IDIRs compatible with the GitHub SSO upgrade.